Coromandel Hikes You Can’t Miss

 5. Kauri Block

-This track succeeds to mix beautiful scenery and Maori culture in a 2-hour walk.
+This track succeeds in mixing beautiful scenery and Maori culture in a 2-hour walk.
 Starting off almost in Coromandel town, the track quickly rises above the seas offering great views of the water and the land surrounding it.
 A short path sidetracks to an ancient Maori Pa (fortified village).

 Location: Wharf Road, Coromandel Town